genomecrafter/TSP_Explorer/README.md

 # Traveling Salesman Problem (TSP)

-This project implements a web application using Streamlit to solve the Traveling Salesman Problem (TSP) using two algorithms: Brute Force and Genetic Algorithm.
+This project implements a web application using Streamlit to solve the Traveling Salesman Problem (TSP) using 5 different algorithms,Brute Force, Nearest Neighbour, Held Karp, Genetic Algoirthm and Ant Colony Optimization.
 Users can select an algorithm to visualize the best tour and its total distance.